 A lower position will help the bottoms to brown and keep the tops from browning too much.
 Another tip: Always place foil pans onto a cookie sheet when baking.

 Neglecting to open the lid and take a look may result in disappointment in the form of dough too sticky to handle or something resembling a firm rubber ball.

 Specifying exact baking times can be tricky in bread recipes.
-Of course, you don’t want your rolls to be overdone and dry or underdone.
-But doughy isn’t good either.
-Use a thermometer if you have one and bake to 190 degrees F. Watch the rolls closely because your oven will invariably bake differently from mine, so the times given are not gospel.
+Of course, you don’t want your rolls to be overdone and dry.
+Doughy isn’t good, either.
+If you have a quick-read thermometer, bake the rolls or loaf to 190˚F in the center.

 - 1 teaspoon salt

 - ½ teaspoon cake batter-extract